 Electrical engineers design, develop, test, and supervise the manufacture of electrical equipment.

-Electro-mechanical technicians operate, test, and maintain unmanned, automated, robotic, or electromechanical equipment.
+Electro-mechanical and mechatronics technologists and technicians operate, test, and maintain electromechanical or robotic equipment.

 |Environmental Engineering Technologists and Technicians||